Most Popular Articles

-What to do when you suspect an employee is stealing
+What employers should do when they suspect an employee is stealing?

 Employee theft can have a devastating effect on a business.
 It usually brings a psychological detriment as well as a financial one, often unseen initially by employers, but ultimately increasing tension within the workplace.
 Stealing can occur in all tiers of your business, and its important to remember that it comes in different forms, not just ‘skimming the till’ when closing up at the end of a shift.

 Other forms to consider: –